t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 * variable names that identify the semantics of variables in templated links, and
 * form field names that identify the semantics of form fields in forms.

-## At Runtime
+## Interaction

-Explain how it works during runtime: server knows application and offers possible choices to client, client chooses by following links or submitting forms.
+A client begins interacting with an application through a GET request on an entry point URI.
+The entry point URI is the only URI a client is expected to know before interacting with an application.
+From there, the client is expected to make all requests by following links and submitting forms that are provided in previous responses.
+The entry point IRI can be obtained, for example, by manual configuration or some discovery process (DNS-SD, RD).

 # Design Patterns